LiuliuLexie/head-md-softrobotics/process/general-notes.md

 - take notes

 **comments from DES**<br>
+print a 3d plastic cone and coat it with paper<br>
 test faking, eg. [Tesla says](https://youtu.be/oGbrQPSWrNc?si=h_bpE4ORMBM6pKjS )<br>
 but mine should work.. and fake the network<br>
 whatever, need a "faking" plan<br>